JessicaManning/xlfisk.io/our-process.md

 ### Request for Information

-Most projects begin with a request for information from an organist or music director, church organ committee, a prospective donor, an architect or designer at a concert hall, or a college or university organist.
-You may wish to know what we have done in the past that may be similar to the situation in which you find yourself.
-We have attempted to provide a partial answer to that question in our [Instruments](#) section, where we have divided our list of completed work by opus number, by location, by venue, and by size.
-As designers and builders of custom instruments we hope you will see the breadth of our experience, and that we treat each project individually.
-Even if you do not see a completed organ similar to your vision, we can help.
+Your pipe organ project will likely begin with a question: Have we built successful instruments in venues similar to yours?
+When could a new organ be delivered?
+What might the costs be?
+How would we work together?

+Naturally cost is a primary concern.
+At this time a rough estimate may be possible but before actual budgets or fund raising goals are set a more complete assessment of your requirements and circumstances will be necessary.

-Some clients do not feel they have sufficient knowledge of the organ to make the choices necessary in acquiring a new instrument and decide to hire a consultant.
-Consultants can often help people assess their needs and wishes and then discover organbuilders who can realize their goals.
-We are ready to work with you directly, or through your consultant.
-The American Guild of Organists offers several books that clarify the issues that may arise in purchasing a pipe organ.
-You can find them on the [AGO web site](https://ago.networkats.com/members_online/members/createorder.asp?action=catalog&catalog=INST&af=AGOG).
+Perhaps you don’t feel you have sufficient understanding of the instrument to navigate these important decisions.
+Your church or organization may wish to engage a consultant to help assess your needs and goals and identify the firms most able to realize them.
+We are ready to work with you directly or through your consultant.

-How soon can an organ be delivered?
-We build instruments in the order in which the contracts are signed, unless customers experience delays in the readiness of their buildings.
-Our experience and our production data enable us to give you a realistic and accurate estimate of when an organ of a given size may be delivered, how long installation will take, and how long voicing will require.
-In an industry plagued by late delivery we have been on time or ahead of schedule for the last fifteen years.

-One of the most frequently asked questions concerns approximate costs.
-We price instruments in their entirety, not per stop, or set, of pipes.
-Not all sets of pipes are equal in price.
-At the early stages it is sometimes possible to give a rough estimate based on the size of the room and the uses to which an organ will be put, but for actual budgeting or fund raising purposes it is best to wait until we have been able to more fully assess your needs and make a full proposal.

-If you are thinking about a new organ, we are always happy to talk.
-We do not have any high-pressure sales staff.
-When you call C. B. Fisk you will be talking to the very people who build the instruments themselves.
+If you are considering builders for a new organ or just wondering where to begin, we are always happy to talk.
+When you call the Fisk workshop you will be speaking with the very people who build the instruments.
 It is our pleasure to help make your vision a reality.
 We hope you will give us the opportunity to do our best work for you.

 [Back to top](#our-process)